MicrosoftDocs/VBA-Docs/api/Excel.DisplayBlanksAs.md

 ## Example

-This example sets Microsoft Graph to not plot blank cells.
+This example sets Graph to not plot blank cells.

 ```vb